 Remote ID needs a deterministic lookup mechanism that rapidly provides actionable information about the identified UA.
-Given the size constraints imposed by the Bluetooth 4 broadcast media, the Remote ID itself needs to be a non-spoofable inquiry input into the lookup.
+Given the size constraints imposed by the Bluetooth 4 broadcast media, the UAS ID itself needs to be a non-spoofable inquiry input into the lookup.

-A DRIP registration process based on the explicit hierarchy within a HHIT provides manageable uniqueness of the HI for the HHIT (defense against a cryptographic hash second pre-image attack on the HHIT; e.g. multiple HIs yielding the same HHIT).
+A DRIP registration process based on the explicit hierarchy within a HHIT provides manageable uniqueness of the HI for the HHIT (defense against a cryptographic hash second pre-image attach on the HHIT (e.g. multiple HIs yielding the same HHIT, see Requirement ID-3).
 A lookup of the HHIT into this registration data provides the registered HI for HHIT proof.
 A first-come-first-serve registration for a HHIT provides deterministic access to any other needed actionable information based on inquiry access authority (more details in Section 5.2).

 4.4.
-HHIT for DRIP Identifier Cryptographic
+HHIT as a Cryptographic Identifier